raw-labs/raw-code-review-api/README.md

   - **Jira**:
     - API access enabled and credentials with read permissions.
 - **Dependencies**:
-  - Web browser to access RAW Labs, GitHub, and Jira.
+  - Web browser to access RAW, GitHub, and Jira.
   - Internet connectivity.

 ### Setup Instructions

-1. **Configure GitHub and Jira Connections in RAW Labs**:
+1. **Configure GitHub and Jira Connections in RAW**:
-   - Follow the instructions in the [RAW Labs GitHub Data Source documentation](https://docs.raw-labs.com/sql/data-sources/github) and [RAW Labs Jira Data Source documentation](https://docs.raw-labs.com/sql/data-sources/jira) to set up your connections.
+   - Follow the instructions in the [RAW GitHub Data Source documentation](https://docs.raw-labs.com/sql/data-sources/github) and [RAW Jira Data Source documentation](https://docs.raw-labs.com/sql/data-sources/jira) to set up your connections.
-   - Ensure that the necessary credentials and tokens are securely stored in RAW Labs.
+   - Ensure that the necessary credentials and tokens are securely stored in RAW.

 2. **Clone the Repository**:
-   - Clone this repository into your RAW Labs workspace.
+   - Clone this repository into your RAW workspace.
-   - Use the RAW Labs platform to import the SQL queries and endpoint configurations.
+   - Use the RAW platform to import the SQL queries and endpoint configurations.

 3. **Review SQL and YAML Files**:
    - Examine the provided `.sql` files, which contain the SQL queries for each endpoint.